JidongYangUPC/JidongYangUPC.github.io/content/publication/Viscoacoustic modeling/index.md

 slides: example
 ---

-Supplementary notes can be added here, including [code, math, and images](https://wowchemy.com/docs/writing-markdown-latex/).
+A detailed introduction can be downloaded and viewed as a pdf, or [click this link.](../../project/viscoacoustic-modeling/)